Green hyperbolic complexes on Lorentzian manifolds: Preliminaries

-Associated with every cochain complex $V\in\Ch_\bbK$ is its cohomology $H^\bullet(V)$, a graded vector space defined degree-wise by $H^n(V) := \ker(Q^n)/\operatorname{im}(Q^{n-1})$, for all $n\in\bbZ$.
-Cohomology extends in an obvious way to a functor $H^\bullet$ on $\Ch_\bbK$ taking values in the category of graded vector spaces.
-A cochain map $f:V\to W$ is a {\it quasi-isomorphism} if passing to cohomology gives an isomorphism $H^\bullet(f): H^\bullet(V)\to H^\bullet(W)$ of graded vector spaces.
-When this is the case, one says that $V$ and $W$ are {\it quasi-isomorphic}.
-Informally, quasi-isomorphic cochain complexes should be regarded as ``being the same''.
-One approach to the formalization of this idea is offered by model category theory \cite{Hovey}.
-It is proven in \cite{Hovey} that the category of cochain complexes $\Ch_\bbK$ carries a closed symmetric monoidal model category structure, which is determined by defining the weak equivalences as the quasi-isomorphisms and the fibrations as the degree-wise surjective cochain maps.
+It is proven in \cite[Secs.~2.3 and 4.2]{Hovey} that the category of cochain complexes $\Ch_\bbK$ carries a closed symmetric monoidal model category structure, which is determined by defining the weak equivalences as the quasi-isomorphisms and the fibrations as the degree-wise surjective cochain maps.
 (Cofibrations are detected by the so-called left-lifting property against acyclic fibrations, i.e.\ morphisms that are simultaneously weak equivalences and fibrations.)
 It is not difficult to check that every cochain complex $V$ in the model category $\Ch_\bbK$ is both fibrant and cofibrant, i.e.\ the unique morphism $V \to 0$ to the terminal object is a fibration and the unique morphism $0 \to V$ from the initial object is a cofibration.
 In particular, this guarantees that both the tensor product functor $\otimes : \Ch_\bbK\times\Ch_\bbK\to \Ch_\bbK$ and the internal hom functor $[-,-]: \Ch_\bbK^\op\times \Ch_\bbK \to \Ch_\bbK$ are homotopical, i.e.\ they preserve quasi-isomorphisms. \sk

 The internal hom $[V,W]\in\Ch_\bbK$ between two cochain complexes $V,W \in \Ch_\bbK$ admits an elegant interpretation in terms of (higher) cochain homotopies.
 In fact, given two $n$-cocycles $f,g \in [V,W]^n$, i.e.\ $\partial f = 0 = \partial g$, one defines a {\it cochain homotopy} $\lambda$ from $f$ to $g$ as an $(n-1)$-cochain $\lambda \in [V,W]^{n-1}$ such that $\partial \lambda = g - f$.
 More explicitly, a cochain homotopy $\lambda$ consists of a collection of linear maps $(\lambda^q : V^q \to W^{q+n-1})_{q\in\bbZ}^{}$ such that $Q_W^{q+n-1} \circ \lambda^q - (-1)^{n-1} \lambda^{q+1} \circ Q_V^q = g^q - f^q$, for all $q\in\bbZ$.
 Notice that $\partial \lambda$ is an $n$-coboundary in $[V,W]$, therefore a necessary and sufficient condition for the existence of a cochain homotopy is that the cohomology classes $[f]=[g] \in H^n([V,W])$ coincide.
 Note further that this concept of cochain homotopies specializes for $n=0$ to the ordinary concept of cochain homotopies between two cochain maps $f,g: V \to W$.
 In fact, by definition of the internal hom complex, see \eqref{eqn:internalhom}, both $f$ and $g$ are $0$-cocycles in $[V,W]$. \sk